livechat/chat-window-ios/README.md

 ## License

-LiveChat for iOS is available under the MIT license.
+iOS chat widget is available under the MIT license.
 See the LICENSE file for more info.